-Andrews Kurth LLP, Houston, Texas, will pass upon the validity of the notes, the guarantees and certain federal income tax matters related to the notes for Enterprise Parent and us.
+Andrews Kurth LLP, Houston, Texas, will pass upon the validity of the notes and the guarantees for Enterprise Parent and us.
 Certain legal matters with respect to the notes and the guarantees will be passed upon for the underwriters by Vinson & Elkins L.L.P., Houston, Texas.
 Vinson & Elkins L.L.P. performs legal services for Enterprise Parent and us from time to time on matters unrelated to this offering.